-I discover new varieties of pasta such the multicoloured candy striped Marella pasta made with natural colouring and tajarin, the egg yolk staple of the nearby Langhe province.
+I discover new varieties of pasta such as the multicoloured candy-striped Marella pasta made with natural colouring and tajarin, the egg yolk staple of the nearby Langhe province.

 Activities include masterclasses, cooking workshops, chef demonstrations and panel discussions with Slow Food experts from around the world.

 It’s an event worth marking down on your calendar as it’s definitely a food festival worth visiting.

 A trip around Piedmont offers an appetizing introduction to restaurants and food producers who support good, clean and fair cuisine.

 At Eataly, an enormous 11,000 square-metre emporium packed with Italian produce, I wander among aisles of Barolo vinegar, extra virgin olive oils and fresh vegetables.